UK - Dallas - Fort Worth

 New Orleans - In flight

-Most of the day is free until we transfer to New Orleans Airport for a direct, scheduled British Airways flight to London.
+Most of the day is free until we transfer to the airport for your return flight to the UK.